Paul Morrow is a retired NYPD inspector, also an attorney, founder of OpsDesk.org.

 Yeah, I would agree.

-So that actually so I just gave the two possibilities that I felt that they were pretty much there, um, or that they were really not there, and I I defaulted to the latter because I thought that was more likely.
+So that actually, so I just gave the two possibilities that I felt that they were pretty much there or that they were really not there.

 Now it sounds like maybe the former.

-If I had to bet my pension right now, Sean, I'd say they're coming back 34 counts guilty um because the judge, in my estimation, all but made that inevitable.
+If I had to bet my pension right now, Sean, I'd say they're coming back 34 counts guilty because the judge, in my estimation, all but made that inevitable.

-Well, I mean, I've been saying that I I I felt he put the scales uh cinder blocks on the scales of justice, and I've gone through all the different ways.
+Well, I mean, I've been saying that I felt he put the scales, Cinderblocks on the scales of justice.

-The idea that, you know, he w did something very unconstitutional and says, well, you guys can agree he's guilty, but you can have four different reasons for believing that.
+The idea that, you know, he did something very unconstitutional and says, well, you guys can agree he's guilty, but you can have four different reasons for believing that.

-Uh, you can add to that the judge being a Biden donor.
+You can add to that the judge being a Biden donor.

-I've I have felt the judge after the disastrous uh testimony that was impeached uh and by Michael Cohn's gutting on the stand that that he needed to go in for the save, and he's been throwing lifeline after lifeline that has just been unprecedented to me.
+I have felt the judge after the disastrous testimony that was impeached and Michael Cohn's gutting on the stand that he needed to go in for the save and he's been throwing lifeline after lifeline.

-Now he doesn't believe there should be a conviction in this case.
+Now, he doesn't believe there should be a conviction in this case.

-Let me let me tell you what he said.
+Let me tell you what he said.

-He said prosecutors from the office of elected progressive Democratic DA Alvin Bragg have effectively concealed what should have been fatal holes in their case.
+He said, prosecutors from the office of elected progressive Democratic DA, Alvin Bragg, have effectively concealed what should have been fatal holes in their case.

 The state's well aware of these holes and has thus cleverly created an illusion of mountainous evidence, which is why the prosecutor was able to hammer away at the jury for six hours in summation into Tuesday evening.

-It seems illegal because the subject matter is sorted, paying off a porn star Playboy model during the 2016 election to maintain silence about extramarital affairs with Trump, but the payoffs were lawful consideration of lawful contracts.
+It seems illegal because the subject matter is sorted, paying off a porn star playboy model during the 2016 election to maintain silence about extramarital affairs with Trump, but the payoffs were lawful consideration of lawful contracts.

 The waves of evidence enable the prosecutors to numb the jury with the appearance of overwhelming guilt.

-But anyway, didn't violate the federal campaign finance laws under which they have no jurisdiction or tax laws with no jurisdiction.
+But anyway, it didn't violate the federal campaign finance laws under which they have no jurisdiction or tax laws with no jurisdiction.

-You know, there's not a shred of evidence that Trump was even thinking about the federal election campaign act, but with all that said, with merchants' help, I mean, I just basically think he said to the jury, convict this guy and and all but said it.
+But with all that said, with Merchant's help, I mean, I just basically think he said to the jury, convict this guy, and all but said it.

-You knew Murchon was going to focus and clean that up in the instructions, and that appears to be what happened because you don't hang the jury this quickly, so it's not that.
+And that appears to be what happened because you don't hang the jury this quickly, so it's not that.

 So this is going to be guilty or not guilty all counts.

-And you know, looking at the jury and talking to people that have been in that courtroom, well, Matt Gates, you know, literally said six to eight people on that jury would he thought after reading them would convict Donald Trump of killing Jimmy Hoffa.
+And looking at the jury and talking to people that have been in that courtroom, well, Matt Gates, you know, literally said six to eight people on that jury would he thought after reading them would convict Donald Trump of killing Jimmy Hoffa.

 So he didn't really have a lot of hope in most of those jurors.

-And you know, a lot of these people do not want to go back to their places of business, their neighborhoods, and wherever, and be known as somebody who was part of the jury who either hung or acquitted Donald Trump because either of those outcomes is almost certainly going to usher him into the White House.
+Yeah, and, you know, a lot of these people do not want to go back to their places of business, their neighborhoods, and wherever, and be known as somebody who was part of the jury who either hung or acquitted Donald Trump because either of those outcomes is almost certainly going to usher him into the White House.

 Talk about a tailwind.